 We have learned that Post Ops need a lot of help, but don't always know it until things have gone wrong!

 At two years post op and already this far off path, what happens in twenty years?
-We can already hear their weight coming back and bones collapsing.
+We can already hear their weight coming back and bones collapsing for lack of calcium.
 What is missing?
 Responsibility!
-How this turns out is largely up to us.
+How this all turns out is largely up to us.

 No matter how fast or successful you were in initially losing weight, these are the top ten things that can and will sink you!

 Taking a big glug of sweet tea with a mouth full of food is normal for many.
 But after weight loss surgery, drinking while you are eating washes the food out of your pouch.
 This allows you to refill your pouch and eat around your surgery.
 There are some who do this on purpose so they can eat more, adding a twist of psychological sabotage.

 We know that there is one professional who wrote that its okay to drink with meals.
 So latch on and listen to this one voice rather than the many thousands of surgeons & certified professionals who have told us otherwise.
 Brilliant.